Familie: Development of the main characters

 Marleen marries school teacher Ben Van der Venne.
 When she turns out to be infertile, the couple enters a long adoption procedure.
 On the day little Lovely finally arrives, fate strikes as Marleen gets fatally hit by a car while crossing the street.
 Ben has a hard time raising Lovely as a single father, but gets close help of Anna and her new live companion Albert.
 Eventually, Ben signs on for a development project in Africa and takes Lovely with him, after which contact fades.
 Years later, grown up Lovely comes to spend a couple of years in Belgium and tells her family that Ben has died.

 After losing another child, Rita starts suffering a severe alcohol addiction.
 Dirk leaves her while she is pregnant of their third child, causing Rita to have a mental breakdown and trying to murder Guido and Marie-Rose.
 Rita ends up in prison, where she gives birth to another son, which she calls Pierrot again.
 After being released, she marries fellow alcoholic Rob Gerrits, yet both help each other to get their lives back on track.
 The family embraces her again and keeps a close eye on her, but cannot prevent her from a handful returns to drinking, such as the one following her divorce from Rob.
 She eventually revives her music career by signing on as a singer and animator on sea cruises.
 Pierrot grows up to be a very socially committed young man.
 After a failed career as a street worker, he moves to South America as a development aid.

-Guido is still a successful and well-respected businessman, but his personal life takes quite a few hits, such as his divorce from the adulterous Marie-Rose and the alleged death of their son Peter.
+Guido is a successful and well-respected businessman who founded the family business; VDB Electroonics.
+Unfortunately his personal life takes quite a few hits, such as his divorce from the adulterous Marie-Rose and the alleged death of their son Peter.
 Guido survives multiple murder attempts by his professional enemy Didier De Kunst, yet one of those makes him end up in a wheelchair for many years to follow.
 Luck seems to get back to his side when Peter turns out to be alive, but shortly after this joyful event, Guido dies following a stabbing incident.
 Peter rises as his father's successor, while Veronique establishes a fashion company.
 Years after, the two companies merge into a holding in which both siblings maintain management positions.
 Workaholic Veronique is having a troubled relationship with her son Cedric, who blames her for having neglected him his whole life.
 Peter's daughter Louise leaves for a sabbatical in Australia before deciding how to start adulthood.
 Both Peter and Veronique have been married several times.
-Peter is currently single, while Veronique is dating the holding's current CEO Lars De Wulf.
+In 2021, Peter becomes father for the second time when his son Victor got born.
+Unfortunately Victor's mother, Iris Massant, died in a car crash right before Victor was born.
+In March 2022 both Peter and Marie-Rose die in a house fire and Victor is now being raised by family friends Mathias Moelaert and Vanessa Mariën.